arob3303-unc/tic-tac-toe/README.md

 [https://react.dev/learn/tutorial-tic-tac-toe#setup-for-the-tutorial]

+IMPORTANT -> My SQL server is being run locally, so the log in will not work for other users.
+I will SOON put it on AWS.

 ### `GOAL`

 1. FIRST -> I plan on developing the tic tac toe game following the tutorial.
 Learning basic react components / design.